Naturmuseum Senckenberg: Birds

-The museum contains a large and diverse collection of birds with 90,000 bird skins, 5,050 egg sets, 17,000 skeletons, and 3,375 spirit specimens (a specimen preserved in fluid).
+A living reconstruction of the extinct dodo and many other stuffed birds are shown in a permanent exhibition in the upper level.
+Additionally, the museum owns a large and diverse collection of birds with 90,000 bird skins, 5,050 egg sets, 17,000 skeletons, and 3,375 spirit specimens (a specimen preserved in fluid).
 This is 75% of the known bird species, only a minor part is exhibited.

-A living reconstruction of the extinkt dodo is shown in a permanent exhibition.
+Reptiles

+Anaconda is one of the oldest and most popular exhibits.
+Since the remodeling finished in 2003, a new reptile exhibit addresses both the biodiversity of reptiles and amphibians and the topic of nature conservation.

-Messel research and Mammalogy
+Messel research

 The museum houses many originals from the nearby Messel pit, Germany's first UNESCO World Natural Heritage Site, among them a predecessor to the modern horse that lived about 50 million years ago and stood less than 60 cm tall.
 In 2015, researchers found an foal fetus in the body of the petrified primeval horse mare.
 Also primates, crocodiles, bats, snakes, turtles and other fossils were found at Messel pit.

+Mammals

-The mammal collection focuses on bats, primates, rodents, and insectivores.
-Historical cabinets full of stuffed animals are arranged in the upper levels; among other things one can see one of twenty existing examples of the quagga, which has been extinct since 1883.
+Display collections full of stuffed animals are arranged in the upper levels; among other things one can see one of twenty existing examples of the quagga, which has been extinct since 1883.

+The mammal collection focuses on bats, primates, rodents, and insectivores (not exhibited).